posativ/acrylamid/docs/filters/markup/other.rst

 A *textile* filter if like the textile_ markup language.
 Note, that the `python implementation`_ of Textile has been not actively maintained for more than a year.
-Textile is the only text processor so far that adds some typographical enhancements automatically (but not every applied via :ref:`typography`).
+Textile is the only text processor so far that automatically adds typographical enhancements to the generated HTML (but not all applied from :ref:`filters-post-typography`).

 .. _textile: https://en.wikipedia.org/wiki/Textile_%28markup_language%29
 .. _python implementation: https://github.com/sebix/python-textile